-- In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o protecting children from maltreatment - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and
+- In line with 'Working Together to Safeguard Children' and KCSIE, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

+- providing help and support to meet the needs of children as soon as problems emerge

+- protecting children from maltreatment, whether that is within or outside the home, including online

+- o preventing impairment of children's mental and physical health or development

+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care

+- promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren)

 - o taking action to enable all children to have the best outcomes.

+- Child protection is part of safeguarding and promoting the welfare of all children and is

+defined as activity that is undertaken to protect specific children who are suspected to be

+suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or

+outside the home, including online.

-- The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):
+- The St Michael's CEP School acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

 - Abuse and neglect

 - o Bullying, including cyberbullying

-- Child-on-child abuse
+- o Child-on-child abuse

 - o Children with family members in prison

-- Children Missing Education (CME)
+- o Children who are absent or missing from education

-- o Child missing from home or care
+- Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

-- County lines and gangs
+- o County lines and gangs

 - o Domestic abuse

-- o Drugs and alcohol misuse
+- Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - o Hate

 - o Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

 - o Preventing radicalisation and extremism

-- o Private fostering
+- Private fostering

 - o Relationship abuse

 - o Serious violence

 - Sexual violence and sexual harassment

 - So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

 - o 'Upskirting'

-(Also see Part One and Annex B within 'Keeping Children Safe in Education' 2022)
+(Also see Part one and Annex B within 'Keeping Children Safe in Education')